Midnite-Oil-Software-L-L-C/unity_packages/Multiplayer/README.md

 1. In Package Manager, find **"Midnite Oil Software Multiplayer Boilerplate"**
 2. Expand the **Samples** section
 3. Click **Import** next to "Othello Complete Game"
+4. Import TMP Essentials by opening the Main Menu scene and inspecting any TMP Text field in the inspector (e.g. Player Name under the --- Main Menu Canvas ---)

 ## 🎮 Quick Start